steliosploumpis/Universal_Head_3DMM/README.md

   author={Ploumpis, Stylianos and Wang, Haoyang and Pears, Nick and Smith, William AP and Zafeiriou, Stefanos}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={10934--10943}, year={2019}
 }

+@article{ploumpis2019towards,
+  title={Towards a complete 3D morphable model of the human head}, author={Ploumpis, Stylianos and Ververas, Evangelos and Sullivan, Eimear O' and Moschoglou, Stylianos and Wang, Haoyang and Pears, Nick   and Smith, William AP and Gecer, Baris and Zafeiriou, Stefanos}, journal={arXiv preprint arXiv:1911.08008}, year={2019}
+}